Monthly Review: January 2021

 Ashwini Kumar Upadhyay, a lawyer and politician, has initiated two public interest litigations.
 They seek uniform grounds of divorce and uniform grounds of maintenance and alimony respectively.
 These laws currently come under personal laws which are different for Hindus, Muslims, Parsis and Christians.

 The petitioner argues the inconsistency in these laws violates the right to life and dignity, the right to equality and discriminates based on sex and religion.
 And urges for gender and religion-neutral set of laws through a Uniform Civil Code (UCC).
 In Lily Thomas and Shah Bano, the Court had underlined the need for UCC.

 The Court should direct the legislature to remove these inconsistencies.
 Alternatively, the Court should declare these family law provisions unconstitutional and frame uniform grounds.
 The three-judge bench led by Bobde CJI issued a notice with ‘great caution’.

 Supreme Court Dismisses Challenge Against the Central Vista Project

 The majority noted its limited jurisdiction over executive policy and dismissed the petition.
-Justice Khanna, in dissent, concluded that the environmental and heritage clearance was not complied with.
+Khanna J, in dissent, concluded that the environmental and heritage clearance was not complied with.
 He also noted that the Government did not adequately consult the public.
 Look at our curated must-reads for more.